 James, Juan Cuadrado of Juventus and Carlos Sanchez of Fiorentina are set for a second World Cup.
 Edwin Cardona, Mateus Uribe, Wilmar Barrios, Giovanni Moreno and Juan Fernando Quintero are other options.

 The goals of the flyers were vital when the attackers spent about a year without converting.

 Falcao is the only striker who looks certain of a starting spot while Duvan Zapata, Luis Fernando Muriel, Carlos Bacca, Miguel Angel Borja, Duvan Zapata and Yimmi Chara are competing for the remaining places.
-Pekerman tends to go for a lone strike either in 4-2-3-1 or 4-4-1-1 formations.
+Pekerman tends to go for a lone striker either in a 4-2-3-1 or a 4-4-1-1 formation.

 Colombia opens Group H on Tuesday against Japan, plays the second game near its Kazan base against Poland on June 24, and concludes against Senegal on June 28.

 Goalkeepers: David Ospina (Arsenal), Camilo Vargas (Deportivo Cali), Jose Fernando Cuadrado (Once Caldas)

 Defenders: Cristian Zapata (AC Milan), Yerry Mina (Barcelona), Davinson Sanchez (Tottenham), Oscar Murillo (Pachuca), Santiago Arias (PSV Eindhoven), Farid Diaz (Olimpia), Johan Mojica (Girona), Jefferson Lerma (Levante)